 Managing the impacts of development on the Loddon River and the area's substantial ground water reserves is a critical environmental consideration for the structure plan.
 Glenlyon has no existing sewer or drinking water connections and none are planned.
-This significantly restricts development within and around the township zone.
+This significantly restricts development within and around the township zone land.
 As Glenlyon has no sewer connection, the reliance on septic systems means that ground water is at risk if septic systems are not regularly serviced.

 There is a need to more accurately map and identify mineral springs in order to protect them from sewerage contamination.
-Clause 14 of the Hepburn Planning Scheme allows for environmental set backs of 30 metres to ensure there is no encroachment of waterways and that environmental health is maintained.
+Clause 14 of the Hepburn Planning Scheme allows for environmental set backs of 30 metres to ensure there is no encroachment of waterways.
+To increase the distance of septic systems from the river and enable better community access to the river, the setback for new lots at the river environs edge should be 50m from the river environs with an access track or street between lots and the river environs.
+With septics generally located in rear yards, this should better achieve the recommended 100m setback for wastewater treatment systems from waterways (Clause 14.02-1L).
 This means that subdivision of lots is more difficult as a 4,000sqm minimum lot size is required for sufficient setbacks for large dwellings and onsite sewerage and water management.
 Smaller dwellings can have less effects in comparison, but their size and cumulative impact is also a significant factor needing attention.